 It’s obvious by looking at the most recent posts on Barrett Brown’s blog that while he is highly interested in Stratfor, it wasn’t the credit card information that motivated him.
 When those five million emails leaked, a product called TrapWire, which was created by a company called Abraxas, was revealed to the public at large.
 And it caused a media shitstorm.
 In 2005, the founder of Abraxas and former head of the CIA’s European division, Richard Helms, described TrapWire as software that is installed inside of surveillance camera systems that is, “more accurate than facial recognition” with the ability to “draw patterns, and do threat assessments of areas that may be under observation from terrorists.”
 As Russia Today reported, one of the leaked emails, allegedly written by Stratfor’s VP of Intelligence, Fred Burton, stated that TrapWire was at “high-value targets” in “the UK, Canada, Vegas, Los Angeles, NYC.”

-TrapWire has since largely been dismissed as nothing to “freak out” over, and that hopefully is the case.
+Now, the TrapWire software has largely been dismissed as, nothing to “freak out” over and that hopefully is the case.
 However, far beyond what the surveillance software itself can or can’t do, the revelation that TrapWire exists has caused a chain reaction of discoveries that have seemingly revealed a mob of very powerful cybersecurity firms.

 Barrett Brown was doing some very serious investigating into a company called Cubic from San Diego, that was alleged to own TrapWire as a subsidiary of their firm.
 This is an allegation that they officially denied.
 However, these tax filings from 2010 that Barrett uncovered clearly state that Cubic had in fact merged with Abraxas Corporation.
 If you click through and take a look, you can see that Richard Helms’s name is right there on the top of the first page.